 Here are answers to some of the most frequently asked questions about the Secondary Market for structured settlements.

 Q: Do most people receiving structured settlement payments sell their future payments?

 No, most people receive payments according to the original schedule.
-In our experience, less than 15% of structured settlement recipients ever complete a secondary market transaction.
+In our estimation, less than 20% of structured settlement recipients ever complete a Secondary Market transaction.